About This Recipe

 Most people are very particular about their burgers.
 They are picky about the meat they use, the way the burgers are formed, what’s added to them, and how they are cooked.
 But there’s one thing most people forget about burgers: food safety.
 That’s what makes the best burgers.

-See, the cuts of meat used to make hamburger are often contaminated with really bad bacteria.
+The cuts of meat used to make hamburger are often contaminated with really bad bacteria.
 When the meat is ground, the bacteria are mixed all through it.
-Then, when you cook a burger to rare, medium rare, or medium, those bacteria survive and you can get really sick.
+Then when you cook a burger to rare, medium rare, or medium, those bacteria survive and you can get really sick.
 Kids are especially susceptible to these illnesses; a complication called hemolytic uremic syndrome a type of kidney failure, after an E. coli infection can be deadly.

-Cooking ground meats to 165°F is the only way to ensure they are safe.
-But when meat is cooked to that temperature, it is usually dry and flavorless.
+Cooking ground beef and pork to 160°F is the only way to ensure they are safe.
+(Ground chicken and turkey must be cooked to 165°F) But when meat is cooked to that temperature, it is usually dry and flavorless.

 A combination of bread crumbs, soy sauce, and milk is added to the beef.
 This mixture adds moisture and flavor to the meat and ensures that, even when the burger is cooked to well done, it will be juicy and flavorful, i.e., the best burgers!